billbillbilly/urbanworm/README.md

 v0.1.x:
 - [x] A module for collecting social media data (Flickr and Freesound)
 - [x] A method for inferencing sound recordings

+v0.2.x:
 - [ ] A web UI providing interactive operation and data visualization

-v0.2.x:
-- [ ] A module for agent-based city walk simulation

 ## Legal Notice
 This repository and its content are provided for educational and research purposes only.
 By using the information and